Why Random Pruning Is All We Need to Start Sparse: Appendix

+\textbf{Proof:} Again we follow the same procedure of finding the smallest width for every layer in the source network such that there is at least one connecting edge between a target neuron copy and one of the copies in the previous layer.
+Repeating this argument for every layer starting from the output layer in reverse order gives us the lower bound on the factor $q_l$ in every layer $l \in \{0, 1, .., L\}$.
+We choose the weights of the sparse ER network such that for every target parameter there is at least one nonzero (unmasked) parameter in the source which exactly learns the required value.

-\textbf{Proof for Theorem \ref{thm:existence}} We now construct a source network $f_S(\bm{x})$ that contains a random subnetwork which replicates $f_T(\bm{x})$ with probability $1-\delta$.
-As explained in Section~\ref{single-layer-proof}, we first construct an univariate layer (with index $l=0$) in the source network assuming flow preservation.
+We now construct a source network $f_S(\bm{x})$ that contains a random subnetwork which replicates $f_T(\bm{x})$ with probability $1-\delta$.
+As explained in Section~\ref{proof-single}, we first construct an univariate layer (with index $l=0$) in the source network assuming flow preservation.

 Next, we calculate the overparametrization factor required for every layer in the source network using the same argument as \ref{proof-single} starting from the last layer and working our way backwards.
 The last output layer has the same number of neurons in both the source and the target, $n_{S,L} = n_{T,L}$.
 Hence, the required width overparametrization factor is $q_{L}=1$.
 In every intermediary layer, we create blocks of neurons that consist of $q_l$ replicates of the same target neuron.
 How large should $q_l$ be?
 In the second to last layer, the probability that each neuron in the output layer has at least one edge to each of the $q_{L-1}$ blocks in Layer $L-1$ is $(1 - (1 - p_L)^{q_{L-1}})^{m_{T,L}q_{L}}$.
 We can similarly compute this probability for every layer all the way to the input in the source network which ensures that there is at least one edge between a neuron in every layer and each of the $q_{l-1}$ blocks in the previous layer.
 The probability that Layer $l$ can be constructed is thus $(1 - (1 - p_l)^{q_{l-1}})^{m_{T,l}q_{l}}$.
 These events are independent and should hold simultaneously with probability $1-\delta$.
 The following inequality formalizes our argument